syntax-syndicate/codegate-alt/docs/configuration.md

 The configuration system uses a custom `ConfigurationError` exception for handling configuration-related errors, such as:

 - Invalid port numbers (must be between 1 and 65535)
+- Invalid proxy port numbers (must be between 1 and 65535)
 - Invalid log levels
 - Invalid log formats
 - YAML parsing errors